-This post is about how to choose where to stay in Boston.
+This post is about how to choose the best area to stay in Boston.

 With dozens of Boston hotels to choose from, you may be feeling overwhelmed.